 - Chopped walnuts or pecans for a little crunch and texture like these Banana Nut Muffins or this Pecan Banana Bread.

-Use overripe bananas for the most banana flavor.
+- How to “ripen” bananas quickly – obviously overripe bananas are preferred for this matcha banana bread.
 But if your bananas aren’t ripe yet, and you want to use them right away, you could “ripen” them in the oven until their peel turns black.
 Set the oven at 300F and bake the bananas with peels on for 20-40 minutes.

-This matcha banana bread recipe is a cake-like quick bread so the texture should be like a dense cake.
-But it should still be moist.
-If your banana bread is dense and dry, you may have used too much flour or you may have over mixed the batter.
+- Don’t over mix – banana bread is typically very dense but it should still be moist. if your bread is dense and dry, you may have over mixed the batter.

-- If it comes out completely dry, you may have already over baked your bread.
+- Don’t over bake – when testing the doneness, your toothpick inserted into the middle of the loaf should come out with a few crumbs attached.
+If it comes out completely dry, you may have already over baked your bread.

 Store leftover banana bread slices in an airtight container at room temperature for up to 3 days.
 If the weather is particularly warm, refrigerate your banana bread and warm it in the microwave for 10 – 15 seconds before serving.